How do I get started?

 How would you describe your ideal guitar student?

 My ideal guitar student is somebody who is very hungry to make music.
 It really matters to them and they are willing to make the kind of commitment that's required by keeping a regular time with me and making it very easy for me to share with them what I have to offer.
-That way, you're going to get the most powerful results and be much more likely to play guitar the way you've always wanted!
-Watch the video (back to top)
+That way, you're going to get the most powerful results and be much more likely to play guitar the way you've always wanted! (back to top)